 4. Banarasi Silk Dupatta

 Banarasi dupattas, as the name suggests, originates from Varanasi, UP – a place known for its many wonders.
 The Banarasi brocade saree was always popular for its rich and heavy duty zari work that exudes grandeur.
-But the Banarasi style dupatta suddenly found its way back into Indian couture line.
+But the Banarasi style dupatta suddenly found its way back into the Indian couture line.
 If you have not tried one of these, you should.
 Keep the rest of your outfit simple.
 A floor length Anarkali dress will be a perfect match.
+The richness of the dupatta beautifully contrasts the modest attire for a poised, chic look.

 5. Georgette Dupatta